nilswenzel/parqet-darkmode-chrome-extension/README.md

-# Parqet darkmode (Chrome Extension)
+# Parqet darkmode
 ![myImage](./docs/gifs/readme_images.gif)

 <br/>

-Darkmode for parqet.com as a Chrome Web Extension.
+Darkmode for parqet.com as a Chrome Web Extension. <br/>
+Also works with Safari using a script runner, see [here](#safari).

 [German version](./docs/readme_ger.md)